Daniel J. Frey

 Or do they only think of themselves?

-Often the political fringe will trip up a given society.
+Often, the political fringe will trip up a given society.

-Will cause self-destruction of the individual.
+It will cause the self-destruction of the individual.

 Fringes, political, and social fringes are out only for themselves.